Surrey County Cricket Club: 2005–2013

-After narrowly avoiding relegation in 2012 (a season greatly overshadowed by the sad death of talented young batsman Tom Maynard in June), Surrey finished bottom of the Division One table the following year, and the Cricket Manager, Chris Adams, was sacked during the course of the season.
+2014 to present

 Under the new management team of Alec Stewart, appointed director of cricket, and Graham Ford, recruited before the 2014 season to be head coach, they won the Division Two title in 2015 and were also beaten finalists in the Royal London Cup.
 In January 2016 it was announced that Ford had left to rejoin Sri Lanka as head coach.
 Michael Di Venuto took over as head coach for the 2016 season and after a poor start, with Surrey bottom of Division One after seven games, the team had a strong finish to the season, finishing in the middle of the Championship and again runners-up in the Royal London Cup.

-The 2018 season saw Surrey dominate the Championship, winning the title with two matches remaining.
+Gareth Batty stood down as captain at the end of 2017, and the 2018 season under Rory Burns saw Surrey dominate the Championship, winning the title with two matches remaining.
+Surrey won three consecutive County Championship titles in 2022, 2023, and 2024.
+This was the first time that a county had won three successive titles since Yorkshire did so in the 1960s.
+Rory Burns was captain and Alec Stewart was director of cricket for all four wins, and Gareth Batty was head coach for the last three.

 Branding

 Since the club's formation, its official colour has been chocolate brown.
 Traditionally, and in current first-class matches, Surrey fielders wear a brown cricket cap with their cricket whites, whilst batsmen wear a brown helmet.
 As a result, the club is occasionally nicknamed the 'Brown Caps'.

 Surrey's badge is a brown shield with white Prince of Wales's feathers and the club name.
 The feathers were adopted in 1915, when Lord Rosebery (a former Surrey captain) obtained permission to use them from the Prince of Wales, whose Duchy of Cornwall estate is the landlord of The Oval.
 The feathers on the badge incorporate the number 1845, the year of the club's establishment.

 Surrey's limited overs sides have played under a variety of names.
 The name Surrey Lions was used prior to 2006 and from 2010 to 2012, whilst from 2006 to 2010 they were the Surrey Brown Caps.
 They currently simply use the one-word name Surrey.
-They have also used numerous colours for their limited overs kits, including combinations of black, blue, brown, biege, gold, silver and green.
+They have also used numerous colours for their limited overs kits, including combinations of black, blue, brown, beige, gold, silver and green.
 Currently, players wear a predominantly black kit with fluorescent blue decoration for one-day matches, and black trousers with fluorescent blue shirts for T20 games.